TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-job-failure-tsg/content-check-cluster-and-driver-health.md

 Please provide customer with ready message below and work with them on checking the Ganglia metrics to ensure cluster was healthy at issue time.
 If there are too many GC event failure and driver unresponsive event, please:

-1. try to use bigger instance
+1. Try to use bigger instance
-2. restart the cluster
+2. Restart the cluster
-3. reattempt to run the job
+3. Reattempt to run the job

 If issues persist, discuss the issue further with your SME/TA/EEE through [Ava](https://supportability.visualstudio.com/AzureDataBricks/_wiki/wikis/AzureDataBricks.wiki/312127/Ava).